JasonPrendergast/minimialHTMLscraper/README.md

 # minimialHTMLscraper
-using lxml to scrap html
+Using lxml to scrap html